Responsible AI use for public safety

 The event will cover:

-- Technical solutions and challenges
+- Anonymized crowd monitoring: solutions and challenges.

 The research project was carried out between 2021 and 2026 and was funded by the Research Council of Norway.